andrewcgaitskell/WebSocketServer/README.md

 It shows how to build the server and install Python, create a Virtual environment, run the server and open 3 concurrent clients.

-See Build Folder for Scripts or Instructions
+See Build Folder for Build Scripts or Instructions

 # References to Libraries used